jpfleischer/nus3express/README.md

 choco install python git -y
 ```

-Then, after closing and reopening Powershell as admin, download nus3express:
+Then, after closing and reopening Powershell as admin, download nus3express.
+By the way, it is usually a good idea to copy and paste each line individually.
+Copying all the commands at once may lead to unknown behavior.

 ```bash
 # maybe go to your downloads folder?